The Big Punch: Plot

-As summarized in a film publication, Buck (Jones) consents to study for the ministry, and before leaving attempts to convince his worthless brother Jed (Curtis) to sober up and stay home with their mother (Lee) during Buck's absence.
+As summarized in a film publication, Buck consents to study for the ministry, and before leaving attempts to convince his worthless brother Jed to sober up and stay home with their mother during Buck's absence.
 On the eve of his leaving Buck is implicated in a murder committed by Jed and his gang.
 Buck serves two years and upon his release completes his study for the ministry before returning home.
 People ridicule him and laugh at the "jailbird minister," as they call him.
 During one of his services, his brother and two pals enter the church to hide from the prison officials who are after them.
-Buck shields them, and they later come to his aid when Flash McGraw (Siegmann), the owner of a dance hall, has lured Hope Standish, a Salvation Army girl (Bedford), to his room, and Buck has to fight the whole gang.
+Buck shields them, and they later come to his aid when Flash McGraw, the owner of a dance hall, has lured Hope Standish, a Salvation Army girl, to his room, and Buck has to fight the whole gang.
 A girl who believes McGraw is "throwing her over" reveals that McGraw "framed" the murder charge on Jed and his pals.
 This gives the men their freedom and clears Buck, leaving him free to marry the Salvation Army girl.